What are support circles?

 There are Support Circles specifically for those who are raising their friends or relatives’ children (Kinship Caregivers or Grandparents Raising Grandchildren).

-These circles are currently located in Vancouver, Burnaby, Coquitlam (In development), Delta, Abbotsford, Chilliwack, Kelowna, Kamloops, Victoria, Nanaimo, Parksville, Duncan, Port Alberni, Prince George.
+These circles are currently located in Vancouver, Coquitlam, Abbotsford, Chilliwack, Langley, Kelowna, Kamloops, Victoria, Nanaimo, Parksville, Duncan, Comox Valley, Powell River, Prince George.